 Frequently Asked Questions

-There’s a lot of options to choose from when it comes to buying convention center lights.
+There are a lot of options to choose from when it comes to buying Convention Center Lights.
 Scroll through the list below or call (888) 423-3191 to speak with a lighting expert.
 We’ll do our best to support you in this process.

-What Type of Lights Are Used in a Convention Center?
+What Type of Lights Will You Find in a Convention Center?

 Is It Better to Flood a Convention Center with a Wide Beam Angle or to Use a More Narrow Beam?

-We believe that wide beam angles would work better.
-Achieving the right foot candles, and then ensuring the light is balanced is easier with wide beam angles.
-However, there is a caveat here, if the ceilings are high, you will probably need to narrow the beams down so more of the light is on the flood and less on the walls.
+Wide beam angles would work better.
+Achieving the right foot candles, and balanced light is easier with wide beam angles.
+There is a caveat here.
+If the ceilings are high, you will need to narrow the beams down a bit more so the lights direct to the floor.

 Rather than worry about what beam angle to choose, we recommend you create a lighting plan first.
 The lighting plan software will define the best beam angle for you so you won’t have to guess.

-What Light Level Is Needed in a Convention Center?
+What Light Levels Needed in a Convention Center?

 Is It Better to Use Linear or UFO Fixtures in a Convention Center?

-This is really a matter of choice, but one thing UFOs do better than linears is perform better at higher mounting heights.
-That’s because we can install optics on UFO fixtures to narrow down the beam so that the light can get down to the exhibition floor.
+This is really a matter of choice.
+But one thing UFO LED Lights do better than linear fixtures is to perform better at higher mounting heights.
+That’s because we can install optics on UFO fixtures to narrow down the beam.
+So that the light can get down to the exhibition floor.